Can You Sue a School if Your Child Was Injured in Houston?

 If your child was injured while at school, you should call an experienced personal injury lawyer in Houston.
 While there is little chance that you can actually sue the school, it’s still a good idea to meet with an attorney.

-You should call McDonald Worley today and schedule your free initial consultation with a skilled injury attorney in Houston.
+You should call McDonald Worley today and schedule your free initial consultation from an injury law firm in Houston.
 They can review your case and let you know if you have a potential claim against someone other than the school.